zjames12/Bat-ID-Transfer-Learning/README.md

 ## predictor.ipynb

 This file makes predictions from pre-saved weights.
-It is still begin worked on.
+Weights and bias should be saved in a csv file.

 ## rename_by_number.py